 Heavy snows and freezing temperatures can lead to all types of injuries from simple slip and falls to even death.
 According to the Indy Star there have already been multiple deaths associated with the snow storm that paralyzed the Indianapolis area.
 Most people are not in their top physical shape coming out of the holidays; asking our bodies to perform heavy physical activity will leads to injury and typically back pain.
 At Compass Chiropractic we see a lot of patients who underestimate the physical requirements of snow shoveling and end up injuring themselves.

-The following is a video from Channel 13 (WTHR ) when they came to our office in 2009 to do a story on snow shoveling injuries.
+The following is a video from Channel 13 (WTHR ) when they came to our office to do a story on snow shoveling injuries.

 Low back pain is the most common complaint that we see in the office following a snow shoveling injury, but it is not the only complaint associated with these injuries.
 We also see patients with neck pain, shoulder pain, knee pain and even headaches from snow shoveling injuries.